aaronparker/aaronparker.github.io/_posts/2012-02-28-app-v-white-papers.md

 Microsoft TechNet recently went through a redesign that seems to have removed some content and in particular a list of App-V white papers that was on the previous [Application Virtualization TechCenter](http://technet.microsoft.com/en-us/hh710199) no longer exists.

 A couple of the white papers are currently available on TechNet, but the full list still includes a number of useful documents that are not.
-Here&#8217;s the original list of documents available for download:
+Here's the original list of documents available for download:

 <table border="1" cellspacing="0" cellpadding="1">
   <tr>